P. Subramaniam: Personal life

 Subramaniam was married to Meenakshi Ammal.
 Their marriage happened when both of them were less than 20 years old, according to the prevalent customs.
 The couple had six children - S. Kumar, S. Padmanabhan, M. Leela, M. S. Sivakumar, S. Karthikeyan and S. Murugan.
 The eldest son, S. Kumar, later became a noted film producer on his own right, and founded a new company named 'Sastha Productions' after his father's death.
 The fourth and youngest sons, Karthikeyan and Murugan, revamped Merryland Studios in mid 2000's.

 Subramaniam was a deeply religious Hindu throughout his life, and was a devotee of his namesake Lord Murugan.
-Despite being relocated to Thiruvananthapuram long back, he used to visit Velimai Kumaraswamy Temple in Thuckalay whenever possible.
+Despite being relocated to Thiruvananthapuram long back, he used to visit Velimalai Kumaraswamy Temple in Thuckalay whenever possible.
 It was due to his devotion to Lord Murugan that he chose the form of Lord Murugan standing with peacock over Earth as the logo of Merryland Studios, and four of his five sons - with the exception of Padmanabhan-were named after Lord Murugan.